The Importance Of Claiming Allowable Expenses

 Claiming your tax credits reduces the amount of tax you pay.
 A large number of allowable expenses go unclaimed every year because people are unaware of what they can claim for.

 Everyone is entitled to a personal tax credit and if you qualify for any of the tax credits below, be sure to claim them as it will enable you to economise and reduce tax payments.

 You can claim a tax rebate for the previous 4 years.
-Even if your P21 balancing statement from Revenue does not indicate that any tax back is due, it is still worth having it checked with an expert tax back service as Revenue will not check if you are due tax relief on tax credits you are not currently claiming.
+Even if the P21 balancing statement you get from Revenue doesn’t indicate that you’re due any tax back, it can still be worthwhile having an expert check.
+Tax back services like Revenue will not check if you are due tax relief on tax credits you are not currently claiming.